 - I wouldn't recommend freezing leftovers.

 Questions about this million dollar spaghetti casserole?
-Have you ever tried it?
+Did you make it?
 Let me know in the comments below!
+You can also find me on Instagram.

 Million Dollar Spaghetti